-- In a third bowl combine your cinnamon and sugar for the topping then dump onto a plate.
+- In a medium-sized bowl mix together your flour, baking powder, salt, cinnamon, and sugar.
+In a small bowl, combine your buttermilk and egg.
+In a third bowl, combine your cinnamon and sugar for the topping then pour onto a plate.

-- Dump your buttermilk and egg into the flour mixture and stir together.
+- Pour your buttermilk and egg into the flour mixture and stir together.

 - Slice your apples into thin round slices, about 1/4 inch thick (I used my mandolin on thick).
-Cut out the cored of your apples and cut each apple slice into 2 rings using a round cookie or biscuit cutter.
+Cut out the core of your apple slices with a water bottle lid or a round cookie/ biscuit cutter.

 - Dip your apple slices into your batter and allow excess batter to drip off.

-- Put a few slices at a time into the preheated oil and allow to cook for a couple minutes, flipping after the bottom half is a golden brown color.
-Then cook on bottom side till browned too.
+- Put a few slices at a time into the preheated oil and allow to cook for a couple of minutes, flipping after the bottom half is a golden brown color.

 About the Author: Aimee is the creative mom and blogger from Like Mother Like Daughter.
 Aimee spent a few years blogging on Somewhat Simple as one of our baking contributors.